zalando/zalando-howto-open-source/README.md

 Licensing
 ------------------------------------------------------------
 To allow the most broad usage of our source code, and to keep open sourcing easy and safe for our developers, we only use [the MIT license](https://opensource.org/licenses/MIT).
 MIT is succinct and straightforward, and also allows for easy use in closed-source projects.
-You do not even have to put a LICENSE file into your repository, as long as you use the correct MIT license URL.

 To reiterate: You must apply the MIT license to all newly created open-source projects.
 If you fork other (external) projects or contribute to them, keep the original license.